Lake Minnewanka • DETAILED Guide to Visiting This Banff Lake

 It’s a unique natural feature that looks out to the east and the plains of Alberta while enveloped in a mountain amphitheater.
 You’re guaranteed spectacular mountain vistas while you cruise across the emerald water.

 You can buy individual tickets for the Lake Minnewanka cruise, but for the best deal, consider purchasing the Banff Jasper Collective’s Banff Explorer Pass, which includes the Banff Gondola, Columbia Icefield Adventure – Including Skywalk, Maligne Lake Cruise, and the Golden Skybridge.
-Lake Minnewanka cruises open for the 2024 summer season in mid-May (date TBD) and runs until October.
+Lake Minnewanka cruises open for the 2024 summer season in mid-May (May 10, 2024) and run until October 14th.

 Beer lovers can enjoy the Lake Minnewanka Beer Voyage Cruise in the summer.
 This 90-minute cruise runs daily at 5pm and allows guests to enjoy local craft brews while enjoying the views.
 Guests of 2 are given 4 beers total for the tasting, and you can bring home any unopened cans you don’t consume.
 If this will affect your driving to and from Lake Minnewanka, consider taking public transit to Lake Minnewanka.